Eat sweet peppers raw in salads, or eat them steamed, stir-fried, roasted, grilled or roasted or stuffed. Use them in casseroles or rice dishes.

-Sweet peppers are in season from late spring through late summer, May through August in the Northern Hemisphere.
+Sweet peppers are in season from late spring through late summer.

 Sweet peppers range in color from pale to dark green, from yellow to orange to red, and from purple to brown to black.
 They can be a solid color or variegated.

 The juicy flesh of sweet peppers can be thick or thin and the flavor can range from bland to sweet to bittersweet.